MaryamAlEisah/cookie-stand/README.md

 Replace the lists of your data for each store and build a single table of data instead.
 It should look similar to the following:

 Display each stores data in a table format similar to what is below.
 Break each column by the hour and complete each row with a “Daily Location Total”.

+Each cookie stand location should have a separate render() method that creates and appends its row to the table The header row and footer row are each created in their own stand-alone function
+NOTE: Please use a header cell for both the header row ( containing store hours ), and the footer row ( hourly and grand totals across all stores ).